About This Chapter

 - Describe emergency care methods

-- Understand how public health policy promotes disease prevention
+- Share how public health policy promotes disease prevention and identify community health agencies

 In this chapter, our instructors use statistics, engaging graphics and real-world scenarios to ensure you understand the safety topics discussed in the lessons.
 The videos, which contain tags for jumping around to key points, are just a few minutes long and are viewable on your mobile device.
 We also provide lesson transcripts and self-assessment quizzes as additional study tools.